2023 Friuli-Venezia Giulia regional election

-The 2023 Friuli-Venezia Giulia regional election will take place on 2-3 April 2023.
-The election will take place concurrently with the municipal election in 19 comuni of the Region.
+The 2023 Friuli-Venezia Giulia regional election took place from 2 to 3 April 2023.
+The election took place concurrently with the municipal election in 19 comuni of the Region.

 Electoral system

 Number of councilors

 The Special Statute provides that the number of the regional councilors is determinated by one every 25,000 inhabitants or fraction greater than 10,000, according to the data taken by the last official detection of Istat.
 In the 2018 election, 47 councilors were elected in the constituencies, while 1 was the seat for the president and 1 was the seat for the "best loser", the first losing candidate.

 Majority bonus

-Following the regional electoral law, becomes President the candidate that obtains the greater amount of valid votes.
+Following the regional electoral law, the candidate that obtains the largest number of valid votes becomes president.
 The lists that are accepted in the distribution of seats are the ones that: